Twane1113/pdsnd_github/README.md

 Save the Twane_PProject.py script file with the three .csv files into one folder.
 Then use any suitable Python platform to interpret the code.
 I utlized Jupyter Notebook, which can be downloaded from [Ananconda](https://www.anaconda.com).
 The code script was created in Python 3, so you will need the same version.
 You will also need a suitable text editor and I chose Sublime Text which can be downloaded from [Sublime Text](https://www.sublimetext.com).

+### Roadmap
+As technology advances more in the future, we are hoping to eventually roll this project out as a live interactive website with amazing graphics and life-like user experiences.

 ### Credits
 To complete this project, I used the understanding and knowledgebase build throughout the course Introduction to Python.
 When I struggled to decipher lines of code needed in the script, I referred to the excellent resources mentioned below: